 Whether an individual’s personality type can change over time has been a source of much heated debate since Jung’s original work on psychological types.
-Additionally, this question often begs other questions such as whether personality is inborn or environmentally acquired, and what specifically determines what type we will become and why types are distributed in the population the way they are.
+Additionally, this question often begs other questions such as whether personality is inborn or acquired and what specifically determines what type we will become and why types are distributed in the population the way they are.

 Allow me to preface the answer to the above question by saying the desire to “change” or exchange our current type is not without some tie to our ego which longs to “balance the stack” (or individuate) by strengthening our weaker functions, thus making it very difficult to swallow the idea that we are given a permanent type preference.
 Accepting that we cannot change our essential nature by sheer will and determination (in itself a threat to the ego!) is often misunderstood to mean that we cannot individuate or balance our functional stack (which would, of course, be false – it is this very goal that drives us and is, of course, possible.)
 If we misunderstand the ability to individuate through the integration of the other functions in our stack to mean the ability to change our essential type, we may feel threatened when others purport that this is impossible since doing so essentially amounts to accepting that we cannot ever be “whole.”
 The fierce resistance against accepting that our personality preferences are static is, therefore, understandable.

 Nevertheless, it was Jung’s belief, and I agree, that one’s personality type, or preferences, are essentially immutable and the core properties do not change.
 Type preferences are not chosen freely by us according to our desire to have one personality over another, they are distributed according to nature’s law (much like one’s sex or eye color).
 The following quote from Carl Jung found in Chapter X, paragraph 558 of Psychological Types clarifies this concept: